 \subsection{Near-chains}

-A \emph{near-chain} of irreducible upper sets in an ordered set $(P,\le)$ is a set $\cI =\{I_1,\dots, I_m\}$ of irreducible upper sets such that one of the following relations hold for all $I_i,I_j\in\cI$: $I_i\subset I_j$, $I_j\subset I_i$ or $I_i\cap I_j=\emptyset$.
+A \emph{near-chain} of irreducible upper sets in a partially ordered set $(P,\le)$ is a set $\cI =\{I_1,\dots, I_m\}$ of irreducible upper sets such that one of the following relations holds for all $I_i,I_j\in\cI$: $I_i\subset I_j$, $I_j\subset I_i$ or $I_i\cap I_j=\emptyset$.
 In \cite{p-partitions}, the corresponding concept of near-chain for order ideals is a multiset of nonempty connected order ideals that pairwise intersect trivially.
 The following result has an analogue for $P$-partitions; see Section 1.2 in \cite{p-partitions}.

-\begin{proposition} Let $(P,\le)$ be a finite ordered set.
+\begin{proposition} Let $(P,\le)$ be a finite partially ordered set.
 Let $f\in \rM(P)$.
 Then there exist a unique near-chain $\cI$ and uniquely determined positive integers $a_I$, for $I\in\cI$, such that

 \end{proposition}

 \begin{proof} Let $S=\supp(f)$.
 Then $S$ has a unique representation as the union of disjoint irreducible upper sets, say $S=\dot\bigcup_{J\in \cK} J$ (Lemma~\ref{lem:exp-union-irr}).
 Thus $\chi_S=\sum_{J\in\cK} \chi_J$.